15 Kane Industrial Dr. Hudson, MA 01749

 HASL, particularly leaded versions, is resilient to thermal cycling due to its thick solder layer, though lead-free HASL can be more brittle and prone to cracking during reflow.

-ENIG is the finish of choice for high-reliability applications, particularly where fine-pitch components or high-density interconnections are used.
+ENIG is the finish of choice for high-reliability applications like military PCB finishes, particularly where fine-pitch components or high-density interconnections are used.
 It is commonly found in sectors like aerospace, automotive, telecommunications, and medical devices.

-In the ENIG vs. HASL comparison, HASL is widely used in PCB finishes for consumer electronics, industrial equipment, and applications where cost is a primary concern.
-It is well-suited for through-hole components and less sensitive designs but is less ideal for modern high-density interconnect (HDI) PCBs.
+In the ENIG vs. HASL comparison, HASL is widely used in PCBs for consumer electronics, industrial equipment, and applications where cost is a primary concern.
+It is well-suited for through-hole components and less sensitive designs but is less ideal for modern high-density interconnect (HDI) PCB finishes.

 ENIG and HASL Services at Alternate Finishing, Inc.

-At Alternate Finishing, Inc., we offer reliable ENIG, HASL, and other metal plating services for customers across the USA and Canada.
-We are ITAR registered and have a quick turnaround on jobs.
-If you need quick and reliable ENIG or HASL services, we are here to help.
+At Alternate Finishing, Inc., we offer reliable ENIG plating services,, and other metal plating services for customers across the USA and Canada and if you still need to learn more about ENIG vs. HASL, we can help guide you.
+Since we are ITAR registered, we invite you to explore our ITAR-registered metal finishing services.
+We have quick turnarounds on jobs, therefore, if you need quick and reliable ENIG or HASL services, we are here to help.
 Call us for a quote.

 Related Blogs